noseka1/noseka1.github.io/source/_posts/2018-01-12-edge-security-for-your-cloud-application-part-ii.markdown

 categories: cloud design devops
 ---

-In this article, we're going to create a proof-of-concept deployment featuring a non-TLS client connecting to an edge service of our cloud application.
+In this article, we're going to create a proof-of-concept deployment featuring a non-TLS client connecting to our cloud application.
 We are going to leverage the architecture approach discussed in the [previous blog post](/blog/2018/01/10/edge-security-for-your-cloud-application-part-i).
-A secure communication channel is going to be established between the client and the edge service including the mutual authentication.
+A secure communication channel is going to be established between the client and the cloud application including mutual authentication.

 <!-- more -->